-Financial assets are assessed for indicators of impairment at the end of each reporting period.
+Financial assets, other than those at FVTPL, are assessed for indicators of impairment at the end of each reporting period.
 Financial assets are considered to be impaired when there is objective evidence that, as a result of one or more events that occurred after the initial recognition of the financial asset, the estimated future cash flows of the financial assets have been affected.

-For all financial assets, objective evidence of impairment could include:
+For all other financial assets, objective evidence of impairment could include: